What is ductus arteriosus?

 The ductus arteriosus (DA) is an opening between two of the major blood vessels of the heart.
 When your baby is still inside the womb, the placenta does the work of exchanging oxygen (O2) and carbon dioxide (CO2) through the mother's circulation.
 The baby’s lungs are not used for breathing.

 PDA is a common problem in premature infants.
-From 20% of premature infants born between 32 - 36 weeks' gestation, and up to 60% in those born at less than 28 weeks' gestation have PDA.
+Up to 60% of infants born at less than 28 weeks' gestation, have a PDA.

 PDA is diagnosed by Doppler echocardiography (echo).
 An echo is a painless test that uses sound waves to create a moving picture of your baby's heart.
 This is very similar to the ultrasound scans done on the mother during pregnancy.

-The goal of treatment is to close the PDA to prevent complications.
+The goal of treatment is to help close the PDA and to support your baby with treatments that counteract the effects of the PDA (careful fluid management, CPAP, diuretcis) until closure occurs.
 The decision to treat the PDA depends on the size of the duct and the clinical condition of your baby.
-Small ducts may not require treatment and usually close without specific medical treatment.
+Small ducts may not need treatment and usually close without specific medical treatment.

 If a PDA does not respond to medication, or is due to causes other than prematurity, surgery may be needed.
 This surgery is called ligation and involves placing a suture or clip around the ductus to close it.